Moduli spaces of sheaves via affine Grassmannians

-Note that all morphisms in $\text{Coh}^{d}(X)_{\text{rat}}\,(T)$ are monic.
+Note that all morphisms in $\Coh^{d}(X)_{\text{rat}}\,(T)$ are monic.

-\begin{remark} In order to see that this yields a well-defined functor, it is necesssary to check that $\psi$ remains a monomorphism after base-changing $T$.
+\begin{remark} In order to see that this yields a well-defined functor, it is necessary to check that $\psi$ remains a monomorphism after base-changing $T$.
 This follows because the cokernel of $\psi$ is $T$-flat, by an argument similar to the one for (i) inside the proof of Lemma \ref{lemma: representability truncated version grassmannian} below. \end{remark}

-The pseudofunctor $\text{Coh}^{d}(X)_{\text{rat}}$ is a stack in the fpqc topology.
-Indeed, descent data amounts to a cocycle with isomorphisms in $\text{Coh}^{d}(X)_{\text{rat}}$.
-By definition these are the usual naive isomorphisms of triples $(D, \mathcal{F})$.
-Therefore descent follows from the theory of fpqc descent for quasicoherent sheaves and the fact that the property of being a principal subscheme is fpqc local (Remark \ref{remark: being principal is fpqc local}).
+The pseudofunctor $\Coh^{d}(X)_{\text{rat}}$ is a stack in the fpqc topology.
+Indeed, descent data amounts to a cocycle with isomorphisms in $\Coh^{d}(X)_{\text{rat}}$.
+By definition these are the usual naive isomorphisms of pairs $(D, \mathcal{F})$.
+Therefore, descent follows from the theory of fpqc descent for quasi-coherent sheaves and the fact that the property of being a principal subscheme is fpqc local (Remark \ref{remark: being principal is fpqc local}).